Shreyk223/DevelopersArenaDSI/DataScience-Internship-Week4/Week4_Project/analysis_report.md

 Analysis: By charting the total revenue horizontally, a clear hierarchy of product performance emerged.
 High-ticket electronic items generated the vast majority of the company's revenue.

-Business Takeaway: Marketing budgets should be reallocated to heavily push high-revenue electronics (like Laptops and Phones).
+Business Takeaway: Marketing budgets should be reallocated to heavily push high-revenue electronics (like Laptops, Tablets and Phones).
 High-volume but low-margin accessories require too many individual sales to match the revenue impact of a single electronic device sale.

 Insight 2: Regional Revenue Distribution (Pie Chart)
 <img width="2400" height="2400" alt="sales_by_region" src="https://github.com/user-attachments/assets/b1606c1d-f7f1-40ac-abd5-2bc7a0054208" />

 Analysis: The pie chart visually maps how dependent the business is on specific geographical areas, converting raw sales numbers into easily digestible percentage shares.

-Business Takeaway: By identifying the dominant regions (e.g., North and East regions), the company can optimize supply chain logistics.
+Business Takeaway: By identifying the dominant regions (e.g., North and South regions), the company can optimize supply chain logistics.
 Storing more inventory in local warehouses within these high-performing regions will cut down on shipping times and reduce logistics costs.

 ## 6. Technical Learnings & Conclusion
 This project solidified the transition from basic scripting to building functional data pipelines.
 Key technical takeaways include: